 European mobile: +39.348.0497.567

 Stephen Díaz Gavin is a Partner in Rimon's Washington, D.C. office and coordinator of Rimon’s Affiliation Network with Studio Legale Palmieri in Rome.
-Stephen combines legal acumen and litigation experience with public policy advocacy skills to help a diverse range of clients, both international and domestic, in dealing with legal and policy issues facing them in the United States and overseas.
+Mr. Díaz Gavin combines legal acumen and litigation experience with public policy advocacy skills to help a diverse range of clients, both international and domestic, in dealing with legal and policy issues facing them in the United States and overseas.

-Stephen specializes in international litigation and arbitration, including sovereign representation.
-In addition, for more than 30 years, Stephen has represented companies and individuals in matters before the Federal Communications Commission.
+Mr. Díaz Gavin specializes in international litigation and arbitration, including sovereign representation.
+In addition, for more than 30 years, he has represented companies and individuals in matters before the Federal Communications Commission.
 Over the years, he has also advised foreign governments and foreign government entities on issues involving various aspects of relations with the United States.

 In addition to work for his international clients, Stephen also advises domestic clients in the energy, communications, and technology fields on various legislative issues.
 He also has led teams on administrative and civil litigation matters, including appellate cases, for clients in varied fields.

-In the communications sector, Stephen has advised clients on FCC regulatory matters, including administrative litigation, license application and enforcement matters, as well as state regulatory proceedings.
-In addition, Stephen has served on several occasions as an expert witness on FCC practice and procedure.
+In the communications sector, Mr. Díaz Gavin has advised clients on FCC regulatory matters, including administrative litigation, license application and enforcement matters, as well as state regulatory proceedings.
+In addition, he has served on several occasions as an expert witness on FCC practice and procedure.

 - Settlement of major litigation brought against Republic of Croatia by leading investment bank regarding debts of Socialist Federal Republic of Yugoslavia (2015).

 - Co-leader of legal team defending claims brought against the Republic of Croatia before the International Centre for the Settlement of Investment Disputes by MOL Hungarian Oil and Gas Plc (2013-14).